DistributedProofreaders/guiguts/INSTALL.md

 brew install --cask xquartz
 ```

-After you install XQuartz, you must **log out and back in** before Guiguts can
+After you install XQuartz, you must ***log out and back in*** to your account
-use it as the X11 server.
+on your computer, or reboot, before Guiguts can use it as the X11 server.

 There are a couple of X11 preferences that can be useful for GG users.